 You will be spoilt for choice when it comes to eating out.
 Within

-walking distance are a variety of good restaurants, cosy pubs and
+are a variety of good independant restaurants and cosy pubs and

 There are many other family attractions to visit in the area.